xerolinux/XeroHub/content/updates/browser-situation/index.md

 Alright, buckle up, fellow Linux enthusiasts!
 Let's dive into the rollercoaster that **XeroLinux** has been riding with its browser choice.

-{{< info >}}
+{{< alert icon="fire" cardColor="#e63946" iconColor="#1d3557" textColor="#f1faee" >}}
-Please take some time to read the entire post to understand the reasoning behind our decision.
+**Please** : Take some time to read the entire post to understand the reasoning behind our decision.
 And we kindly request that you refrain from turning this into a political debate.
 It's not.
 We are just a small project trying to be as neutral as possible.
 Thanks ;)
 {{< /alert >}}

 ### Current Glitch